Meat Is Medicine

 While the idea of using food to heal is powerful, the current implementation of Food Is Medicine (FIM) programs is heavily shaped by funding priorities—and those priorities are far from neutral.

-Many Food is Medicine programs depend heavily on government agencies, major public health philanthropies, health systems, and nonprofit organizations, such as The Rockefeller Foundation, Robert Wood Johnson Foundation, Arnold Ventures, Physicians Committee for Responsible Medicine (PCRM), American Heart Association, Centers for Medicare & Medicaid Services (CMS), the USDA, and state-level Medicaid programs, and insurers like Blue Cross Blue Shield and Kaiser Permanente.
+Many FIM programs depend heavily on government agencies, major public health philanthropies, health systems, and nonprofit organizations, such as The Rockefeller Foundation, Robert Wood Johnson Foundation, Arnold Ventures, Physicians Committee for Responsible Medicine (PCRM), American Heart Association, Centers for Medicare & Medicaid Services (CMS), the USDA, and state-level Medicaid programs, and insurers like Blue Cross Blue Shield and Kaiser Permanente.

 These funders have invested millions into Food Is Medicine pilot projects and policy advocacy and heavily influence not only what gets served, but what stays out of view in nutrition interventions.